zcattacz/alasql_wiki/How-to-SQL-group-by-non-aggregate-condition.md

         HAVING SUM(CASE WHEN Gender = "M" THEN 1 ELSE 0 END) >= 5
 ```

-See the working Alasql example [in jsFiddle](http://jsfiddle.net/cutu8uwe/2/)
+See the working AlaSQL example [in jsFiddle](http://jsfiddle.net/cutu8uwe/2/)